Watch Taking a Sledgehammer to Bottlenecks 🎥 as Ruth & Steph show how AI actually fixes margins.

 How quickly could you answer the question, "How's your business doing?" if it was asked right now?
 How detailed would your answer be, and how confident would you be in your answer?
 If you were utilising business intelligence, your answer would be fast, comprehensive and accurate.

 Business intelligence refers to the systematic collection, integration, analysis and reporting of data from all areas of your business - from finance and sales to worker productivity - to drive better decision making.
-As a concept it encompasses clear data strategy and technology such as Power BI that turns disparate data into actionable insights.
+As a concept it encompasses clear data strategy and technology such as Power BI - link no longer works that turns disparate data into actionable insights.
 Business intelligence empowers people at all levels of your organisation to streamline processes, direct budgets and identify growth opportunities.

 Business intelligence tools allow staff to gain valuable insights quickly, reducing the burden of reporting on IT and finance departments and enabling fast decision making.
 As well as giving executives a clearer view of the whole organisation's performance, there are benefits to adopting business intelligence for all departments.